 PROHIBITIONS AND PROSPECTIVE LOGIC PROGRAMMING

-A maintenance goal provides the agent with achievement goals.
+A maintenance goal issues in achievement goals.
 A prohibition rules out certain plans to achieve these goals.
-In this way, prohibitions constrain what an agent is permitted to do.

 The Question of What is Right and Wrong